WilliamBaxter417/Portfolio/Machine Learning/Credit Card Approval/README.md

 - A7: Categorical
 - A14: Continuous

 Since the missing data is either categorical or continuous in nature, we must implement separate imputation methods for them.
-Adopting conventional practice, we will apply the method of mean imputation to the continuous data (type ```float64```) and mode imputation to the categorical data (type ```O```).
-To facilitate this, we build the following subfunction, which takes a training and testing dataframe (in that order) and imputes them according to their data types.
+Adopting conventional practice, we will apply the methods of mean imputation to the continuous data (type ```float64```) and mode imputation to the categorical data (type ```O```).
+To facilitate this, we build the following function which takes a training and testing dataframe (in that order) and imputes them according to their data types.
 ```python
 # Math libraries
 import numpy as np